eclipse/steady/CONTRIBUTING.md

 ## Analyze Issues

 Analyzing issue reports can be a lot of effort.
 Any help is welcome!
 Go to [the Github issue tracker](https://github.com/SAP/open-source-vulnerability-mgmt/issues?state=open) and find an open issue which needs additional work or a bugfix.

+Additional work may be further information or it might be a hint that helps understanding the issue.
+Maybe you can even find and [contribute](#contribute-code) a bugfix?

 ## Contribute Code